The word "testosterone" is sometimes used in everyday language to excuse or explain behavior or characteristics regarded

-The effects of gradually lowering testosterone levels as men grow older have received increasing attention in recent years, leading to a term known as late-onset hypogonadism.
+The effects of gradually lowering testosterone levels as men age have received increasing attention in recent years, leading to a term known as late-onset hypogonadism.

-After the age of 40, the concentration of circulating testosterone falls by about 1.6% every year in most men, decreasing to a level in many men aged over 60 years that would lead to a diagnosis of hypogonadism in younger men.5,6
+After the age of 40, the concentration of circulating testosterone falls by about 1.6 percent every year in most men.
+By the age of 60, the low levels of testosterone would lead to a diagnosis of hypogonadism in younger men.

-Low serum testosterone levels have even been associated with increased mortality in male veterans, and late-onset hypogonadism has become an increasingly recognized medical condition, although many of the symptoms are associated with normal aging.5,7
+Low serum testosterone levels have even been associated with increased mortality in male veterans, and late-onset hypogonadism has become an increasingly recognized medical condition, although many of the symptoms are associated with normal aging.

-The following symptoms of late-onset hypogonadism - many of which are familiar as a part of aging - are attributed to low testosterone levels:5,7,8
+The following symptoms of late-onset hypogonadism - many of which are familiar as a part of aging - are attributed to low testosterone levels:

 - Decreased desire for sex (libido)